Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Test 2

-Beginning the pure air to air function sequences confirming break lock and [AIM-7](../stores/air_to_air/aim_7.md) head aim, selection of Test 2 positions the radar 20 degrees right of center, and elevation 40 degrees above center.
+Beginning the pure air-to-air function sequences confirming break lock and [AIM-7](../stores/air_to_air/aim_7.md) head aim, selection of Test 2 positions the radar 20 degrees right of center, and elevation 40 degrees above center.
 With the WSO selecting the SHORT pulse option and the radar locked on the second target, the system